 Lab Manager, Psychology Department

-The position will be shared between the labs of Dr. Jenalee Doom (Doom Lab; jenaleedoom.com) and Dr. Erika Manczak (The Biology, Environments, and Mood Studies (BEAMS) Lab; http:// www.du.edu/ahss/psychology/beams-lab) at the University of Denver.
-Both labs conduct research regarding social and biological contributors to physical and mental health in children and families, with Dr. Manczaks work generally emphasizing clinical psychology outcomes, such as depression, and Dr. Dooms work generally emphasizing developmental psychology outcomes, such as social buffering and cardiovascular health.
-The main purpose of this position is to provide research and logistical support to both labs by assisting at a high level in research projects.
-This will include collecting and analyzing data using behavioral, biological, and clinical techniques (including phlebotomy), managing datasets, and recruiting and screening study participants.
+The position will be shared between the labs of Kimberly Chiew (The Motivation, Affect, & Cognition Lab; http://www.dumaclab.org/) and Paige Lloyd (The Social Detection Lab; https://www.lloydsocialdetectionlab.com/) at the University of Denver.
+The main purpose of this position is to provide research and logistical support to both labs and assist at a high level in ongoing research projects.
+This will include collecting and analyzing data using behavioral, physiological, and fMRI techniques, managing datasets, and recruiting and screening study participants.
 This is a full-time position that comes with DUs full benefits package.
-The schedule is reasonably flexible, and requires daytime hours and some evening/weekend availability.
-Initial contract will be for one year, with additional years possible pending mutual agreement.
-This position is ideal for candidates with interests in applying to graduate school in the future.
+The schedule has some flexibility, and requires daytime hours and some evening/weekend availability.

 Knowledge, Skills, and Abilities